Ellie’s Amazing Gap Year With Flying Fish

-Windsurfing was an interesting experience which I found difficult to start with.
-Once I got up and going I did really enjoy it.
+Windsurfing was an interesting experience which I also found fairly difficult to start with.
+However, once I got up and going I did really enjoy it.
 My instructor Jake was very, very patient and helped me to learn at my own pace.
 At least the water was warm as I fell off a lot!
 Full credit to the guys on the Windsurfing Instructor Course.
 I did a lot of swimming and laughing.
-The last two days were my favourite and I would like to do more Windsurfing in the future.
+The last two days were my favourite and I definitely plan to do more windsurfing in the future.

 PADI Divemaster Course

-After the three week Waters sports experience I came to the conclusion that a life in the outdoors was for me.
+After the three week Waters Sports Experience I came to the conclusion that a life in the outdoors was for me.
 Of all the watersports, diving was definitely my main passion and I just wanted to do more.
-I decided to sign up for the PADI Divemaster course as it turned out it was the best decision I ever made.
-Already armed with my Open Water I went straight into Advanced Open Water, EFR and Rescue diver training.
+I decided to sign up for the PADI Divemaster Course and it turned out it was the best decision I ever made.
+Already armed with my PADI Open Water I went straight into Advanced Open Water, EFR and Rescue Diver Training.
 I did a lot of these courses with my new dive buddy, Sophie, who was also doing her PADI Divemaster at the time.

 Flying Fish Superyacht Stewardess Course

-While I was in Vassiliki I found out about Superyachts, the fact that you could combine my desire to work outdoors and get paid for it.
-I decided to book onto Flying Fish’s Superyacht Stewardess course in Cowes
+During my time in Vassiliki I found out about working on Superyachts and the idea that I could combine my desire to work outdoors and get paid for it.
+So I decided to book onto Flying Fish’s Superyacht Stewardess Course in Cowes.

-The first week was the STCW basic training course, required by everyone who wants to work onboard a Superyacht.
+The first week was the STCW Basic Training Course, required by everyone who wants to work onboard a Superyacht.
 The STCW course is mostly practical but it really makes you think about the safety requirements needed to be yacht crew.
-The course was very professional but Mark, our instructor for the week made the course fun and enjoyable.
+The course was very professional but Mark, our instructor for the week, made the course fun and enjoyable.
 Part of the course is classroom based, which I normally hate but Mark made me laugh all the way through.
-The components we did were fire fighting, security awareness, sea survival, first aid, and personal safety and social responsibilities.
+The components we learnt were fire fighting, security awareness, sea survival, first aid, and personal safety and social responsibilities.

 Getting my dream job

 I now have been working on the same boat for the last 4 months and I am looking forward to the summer season travelling around the Med.
-The money has allowed me to do some cool travelling so far and I am also saving to spend the winter travelling and diving in Oman and Australia.
+The money I have earned on my gap year has allowed me to do some cool travelling so far and I am also saving to spend the winter travelling and diving in Oman and Australia.
 Life is good!